Reeth, Fremington and Healaugh

 Reeth, Fremington and Healaugh is a civil parish in North Yorkshire, England.
 It consists of the three villages of Reeth, Fremington and Healaugh.

 As of the 2001 census, it had a population of 685, rising to 724 at the 2011 Census.

 Governance

 The civil parish is part of the electoral ward of Reeth and Arkengarthdale.
 This ward has a total population taken at the 2011 Census of 1,230.
-From 1974 to 2023 it was part of the district of Richmondshire, it is now administered by the unitary North Yorkshire Council.
+From 1974 to 2023 it was part of the district of Richmondshire.
+It is now administered by the unitary North Yorkshire Council and the area's own parish council, which meets monthly.